Cottage-Style Homes: Everything You Need To Know

 There isn’t a singular architectural style used for cottage houses, but characteristics can be combined to create very distinct properties.
 For example, there are Tudor cottages as well as Cape Cod cottages.

 This lack of specific architectural elements leaves a lot of wiggle room for transforming any small home into a cottage.
 Adding a variety of historical home elements will help you to achieve this look.

 While many cottages are one-and-a-half or two-story properties, the overall square footage tends to be lower.
 They tend to be more about the surrounding property and outdoor spaces than sprawling floor plans.

 While no two cottages are identical, there are some common characteristics found in the interior of a cottage-style home.
 A big trend currently is the cottagecore style.
-This style reflects a return to simpler times.
-Cottages have that old-timey, cozy feeling, similar to the coziness of other interior decor trends like hygge.
+This aesthetic reflects a return to simpler times.
+Cottages have that old-timey, cozy feeling, like the coziness of other interior decor trends, like hygge.

 A key feature of a cottage-style home’s interior is a cozy, comfortable atmosphere.
 Smaller rooms go a long way toward making spaces feel cozy.
 However, you can add to that feeling by layering lots of textiles – pillows and blankets especially, as well as curtains and rugs – for a very homey feel.
-Focus on furniture that feels comfortable and inviting – nothing stiff or stuffy – to really perfect this look.
+Focus on furniture that feels comfortable and inviting to really perfect this look.

 Open Floor Plan

 Open and informal floor plans are a common feature of cottage-style homes.
 A formal dining room isn’t really cottage-y, so you should work to create more accessibility and functionality for everyday living.
 Traditional small cottages don’t have the square footage to waste, so it’s important to make each room feel usable.